brajeshwar/brajeshwar.github.io/_posts/2016/2016-11-24-dd-wrt-vpn-apple-airport-routers.md

 # DD-WRT, VPN and Apple Airport Routers

-Apple's [Airport Extreme](http://www.apple.com/airport-extreme/) and [Airport Express](http://www.apple.com/airport-express/) are brilliant at what they do.
+Apple's Airport Extreme[^AirportExtreme] and Airport Express[^AirportExpress] are brilliant at what they do.
 They are secure, yet easy to set up and maintain.
 Well, you do not need to maintain them - they tend to just keep working.
 It makes it super easy for an Apple product eco-system to co-exist without much hassle and fuss.

 ![Airport Wireless)](/static/2016/airport-wireless.jpg)

-After many Linksys and D-Link Wi-Fi Routers, I started with the first generation Airpot Express and upgraded to the first [Airport Time Capsule](http://www.apple.com/airport-time-capsule/) when it was released in 2008.
+After many Linksys and D-Link Wi-Fi Routers, I started with the first generation Airpot Express and upgraded to the first Airport Time Capsule[^AirportTimeCapsule] when it was released in 2008.
 The time capsule (Airport Extreme with Time Machine enabled Drive) lasted for 5 years and the Airport Express, a little over 6 years.
 Our current Home Network Setup is powered by an Airport Extreme and few Airport Expresses.

 However, the apple routers are limited in their functionality.
 I wanted a VPN sitting in between the Internet and my home network without disturbing my original setup.
 I also wanted to have the option to turn the VPN OFF/ON quickly as and when I needed.
 I researched for a bit and settled on a cheap flashable wi-fi router.
 I flashed it with [DD-WRT](http://www.dd-wrt.com/).